bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 Although the implementation always returns the first element, there is nothing wrong with picking a different one.

 Unless a guess happens to match the secret exactly, we will receive feedback $f$ that renders some elements of `self.candidates` inconsistent with $f$.
-Therefore, both these candidates and the last (wrong) guess are removed from `self.candidates`.
+Therefore, after every round, such candidates and the last (wrong) guess are removed from `self.candidates`.

 Although the approach does not result in optimal play, and many instances can be won in less turns, it is computationally cheap and solves a classic Mastermind instance in $5.765$ turns on average.
 This is surprisingly [close to the theoretical minimum](http://www.philos.rug.nl/~barteld/master.pdf) of $4.34$ turns.

 ### Lazy Enumeration of Consistent Candidates
-A downside of the above method is that it builds and keeps a list of all consistent candidates in memory.
+A downside of the above method is that it keeps a list of *all* consistent candidates in memory.
 Since the number of possible secrets grows exponentially in the admissible length of secrets, this may already hinder us from solving slightly harder Mastermind variations, e.g. with $6^8$ possible secrets.

 `LazyExplicitConsistentAi` is a more practical implementation of the previous approach.